harmonylang/harmonylang.github.io/docs-src/textbook/testing.md

 We will start with a test program that tries concurrent combinations of various queue operations.
 Figure 13.2 shows the test program.
-It starts `NOPS` threads, and each choose to do either a `put` or a `get` operation.
+It starts `NOPS` threads doing either a `put` or a `get` operation.
+It selects the fraction of `put` over `get` operations nondetermistically, although avoiding the uninteresting case in which there are none of one of them.
 In case of a `put` operation, the thread enqueues its own name (which is provided as an argument to the thread).
 In order to capture the behaviors, each thread prints what operation it is about to perform, and afterwards it prints that the operation has completed